Rome: Sant’Agnese fuori le Mura

 Sant’Agnese fuori le Mura.

-There are two churches in Rome dedicated to Saint Agnes, a very popular early fourth century martyr.
-The best-known of the two, the Sant’Agnese in Agone, can be found on the Piazza Novana in the historical centre of Rome.
+There are two churches in Rome dedicated to Saint Agnes, a very popular early fourth-century martyr.
+The best-known of the two, the Sant’Agnese in Agone, can be found on the Piazza Navona in the historical centre of Rome.
 This is the site of the ancient Stadium of Domitianus, where according to tradition Agnes was executed.
 The other church can be found outside the walls – fuori le Mura – and is, in my view, of much greater historical interest.
 It is located on the Via Nomentana, some two kilometres from the Porta Pia.
 This is quite far from the centre of Rome, and as a result, not many tourists visit the Sant’Agnese fuori le Mura.
 This is of course good news for history enthusiasts.
 The best way to get there is to take Bus 60 from the Piazza Venezia, which will drop you off near the church.

 The Constantinian basilica